learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 Since _the whole point_ of an arrow function is to ***not have its own execution context***, we should not use `call`, `bind`, or `apply` when executing them.
-Most of the time, you'll see them used like anonyous functions passed as first-class data into another function See the `reduce` example below.
+Most of the time, you'll see them used like anonymous functions passed as first-class data into another function See the `reduce` example below.
 It's typical.

 An arrow function looks like this: